ekera/qunundrum/README.md

 ## About and acknowledgments
 This source code was developed by [Martin Ekerå](mailto:ekera@kth.se), in part at [KTH, the Royal Institute of Technology](https://www.kth.se/en), in Stockholm, [Sweden](https://www.sweden.se).
 Valuable comments and advice were provided by Johan Håstad throughout the development process.

-Funding and support for this work was provided by the Swedish NCSA that is a part of the [Swedish Armed Forces](https://www.mil.se).
+Funding and support was provided by the Swedish NCSA that is a part of the [Swedish Armed Forces](https://www.mil.se).

 Computations were performed on the [Beskow Cray XC40](https://www.pdc.kth.se/hpc-services/computing-systems/beskow) supercomputer and its pre- and post-processing cluster [Tegner](https://www.pdc.kth.se/hpc-services/computing-systems/tegner) at [PDC](https://www.pdc.kth.se) at [KTH](https://www.kth.se/en).
 Access was provided by the [Swedish National Infrastructure for Computing (SNIC)](https://www.snic.se).
 This version of the source code is intended to be run on generic Linux-based clusters.